List of electronic toll collection systems: China

-ETC has operated since June 2014.
-13 provinces support ETC as of December 2014.
-As of December 2015, it works in 29 provinces.
+ETC has operated in China since June 2014.
+In December 2014, 13 provinces supported ETC. By December 2015, it was accepted in 29 provinces.
 Plans vary by province and bank, and discounted rates (usually 5% off) may be available in some areas.
-The MoT scheduled to cancel all cross-provinces and cross-junctions toll booths in 2019, by renovating toll booths in all entries and exists, plus installing barrels (like how Electronic Road Pricing in Singapore works) on the province borders to fully support non-stop payments, and hence all such toll booths are cancelled by Jan 1, 2020.
+The MoT scheduled to cancel all cross-provinces and cross-junctions toll booths in 2019, by renovating toll booths in all entries and exits, plus installing barrels (like how Electronic Road Pricing in Singapore works) on the province borders to fully support non-stop payments, and hence all such toll booths were closed by January 2020.

-Type of payment: prepaid card, some Chinese debit card (depends on at which bank one's ETC was opened), some Chinese credit cards (depends on at which bank one's ETC was opened), and (in some provinces) Alipay and WeChat pay.
-There usually an up front payment for new users.
-Wherever the Chinese ETC is opened, it is accepted nationwide as long as ETC is supported in that area.
+Type of payment: prepaid card, some Chinese debit card (depends on at which bank one's ETC account was opened), some Chinese credit cards (depends on at which bank one's ETC account was opened), and (in some provinces) Alipay and WeChat pay.
+There is usually an up front payment for new users.
+Wherever a Chinese ETC account is opened, it is accepted nationwide as long as ETC is supported in that area.

-Some emergency services vehicles, such as fire trucks and military vehicles, are also installed ETC e-tags by MEM and MND.
+Some emergency services vehicles, such as fire trucks and military vehicles also have ETC e-tags installed by MEM and MND.

-There's no known payment systems and toll booths for expressways in Hainan and Tibet, because:
+There are no known payment systems and toll booths for expressways in Hainan and Tibet, because: